Brabho/FrontEnd/README.md

 Powerful & LightWeight

 ### Note
-Do not use with Bootstrap, Jquery or any another Framework/Library.
+Do not use with Bootstrap, Jquery or any another Framework / Library.

-Some codes may not work in old browsers, so please double check for Production.
+Some Icons may not work in old browsers, so please double check for Production.

 ### Version
-Stable Version 1.11
+Stable Version 1.12

 ### License
 (C) 2015 - 2016